ElVit/hassio-addons/rclone-conf/DOCS.md

 The source directory where the files will be copied from.
 This may be a local directory or a remote directory.

-*Remotes drectories* shall start with a remote location (from rclone.conf) followed by a ":" and the directory path.
+*Remotes drectories* shall start with a remote location (from rclone.conf) followed by a ":" and the directory path e.g. `DummyRemote:/destinationDir`.
 *Local directories* shall start with `/addons, /backup, /config, /media, /share or /ssl`.

 ### Option: `destination`